 Although the nation provides a universal health coverage system called PhilHealth (the Philippine Health Insurance Corporation), the quality of the Philippines’ healthcare system varies widely between urban and rural areas.
 The standard of public healthcare varies directly alongside the average income in these areas; urban areas tend to have a higher average income than in rural areas.
-In doing so, the public healthcare system struggles with this balance, as the urban areas receive excellent equipment and staff, while services in rural areas are not provided the same quality.
+Consequently, the public healthcare system struggles with this lack of balance; the urban areas receive excellent equipment and staff, while services in rural areas are not provided the same quality.
 The U.S. Embassy in Manila states that hospitals in and around Manila – the capital city of the Philippines – offer high-quality medical care.
-Hospitals outside of the major urban cities offer basic treatments in their underdeveloped stages.
+Hospitals outside of the major urban cities offer only basic treatments in their underdeveloped stages.

 Public vs. Private Healthcare

 As with many countries, healthcare in the Philippines is split into two sectors: private and public healthcare.
 Those who are able to afford private healthcare are simultaneously provided a better system overall.
 Though the doctors are of the same caliber in public hospitals, private facilities are better equipped and treatment is easily obtained.
 One of the reasons this division occurs is due to the number of people who rely on public healthcare in the Philippines.
 There is also an ongoing trend that Filipino medical staff immigrate to countries with better pay and facilities; the Philippines is the biggest supplier for medical personnel in the world.
 Southeast Asia’s frequent recipient countries include the Global North and the Middle East.
 Due to the ratio of understaffed medical employees in the public healthcare system and the number of those that rely on public healthcare, patients oftentimes experience delays in treatment.
 In addition, public healthcare in the Philippines is funded by the government and thus, operating on limited funding to provide efficient treatment and resulting in poorer equipment.